EA SDS Training My Bookings My Learning Portal More

 This session has been specifically developed to support the following -

-1. Explore the rationale for a teaching, learning and assessment model using 3 IEP cycles,
+1. Explore the rationale for a teaching, learning and assessment model using 3 IEP/PLP cycles,

 2. Outline tools for identifying pupil needs,